ankitgit01/AutoJudge/readme.md

 - Ensemble of **XGBoost Regressor + Ridge Regression**
 - Significantly improves MAE and RMSE over baseline models

+### Note: Separate models are used for classification and regression tasks; therefore, predicted difficulty classes and problem scores may occasionally appear inconsistent.
 ---

 ## 📈 Evaluation Metrics